 However, that doesn’t mean that you should make drastic changes.

-Slow and Gradual Changes Are the Best for Your Chinchilla
+Slow and Gradual Changes To Lighting Are Best For Chinchillas

 I wouldn’t recommend going straight from lighting to total darkness without your chinchilla being a little less friendly and possibly frantic due to the change.